comorment/gwas/specs/tryggve_query_analysis/README.md

 Cd into tryggve_query_analysis ` which will be our working directory ` :  `cd specs/tryggve_query_analysis`

-c- Download the required singularity containers (python3.sif and rmd-tidyverse.sif) from [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing) to our working directory defined above.
+d- Download the required singularity containers (python3.sif and rmd-tidyverse.sif) from [Google Drive](https://drive.google.com/drive/folders/1mfxZJ-7A-4lDlCkarUCxEf2hBIxQGO69?usp=sharing) to our working directory defined above.

 e- Prepare the masterfile which defines the path of the phenofiles and plink files as defined [here](https://github.com/comorment/Tryggve_psych/blob/master/tryggve.query1.v2/NOR.tryggve.master.file.tsv) .
 Please obey the column names.
 For the demonstration purpose, let's dub this file as  "NOR.tryggve.master.file.tsv " This file should be placed on our working directory as well.